noislabs/docs2/src/relayer.md

 At Nois we have two kind of relaying:

-- ICS20 relaying: This is for token transfer between chains
+- ICS20 relaying: This is for token transfer between chains.
+(Relayers don't recevice incentives here yet)
-- wasmrelaying: This is where the randomness beacon gets requested and sent to consumer chains
+- wasm relaying: This is where the randomness beacon gets requested and sent to consumer chains.
+Relayers will get incentives by relaying this traffic.

 You can check the current IBC clients, connections and channels on [mainnet dashboard](https://ibc.nois.network/connections) or on the